Happy Holidays!

 Comparing Degree and Non-degree Programs

-Workforce Continuing Education (WCE) courses are considered "non-credit."
-When you take a WCE course, you usually won't earn college credit toward a degree – some exceptions to the rule are noted below – but you can earn industry-recognized certifications and continuing education units, or CEUs.
+Workforce Development courses are considered non-credit.
+When you take such a course, you usually won't earn college credit toward a degree, although there are exceptions – some are noted below.
+But you can earn industry-recognized certifications and continuing education units, or CEUs.

 Which area of Wake Tech is the right place to find the training and resources you need?
 Where do you start?